Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Introduction

 \subsection{Torsion points of abelian varieties}

 Before explaining the main ingredients of the proof of Theorem \ref{intro:t1}, let us describe an application to torsion points of abelian varieties.
 This was our main motivation to prove Theorem \ref{intro:t1}.
 Let $\F$ be an algebraic closure of $\Fq$ and $\F\subseteq k$ be a finitely generated field extension.
-Recall the classical Lang--Néron theorem (see \cite{LN} or \cite{Conrad} for a more modern presentation). \begin{theo}[Lang--Néron] If $A$ be an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k)$ is finitely generated. \end{theo} By Theorem \ref{Lang-Neron:t}, denoting by $A^{(n)}$ the Frobenius twist of $A$ by the $p^n$-power Frobenius, we have a tower of finite groups $A(k)_{\textrm{tors}}\subseteq A^{(1)}(k)_{\textrm{tors}}\subseteq A^{(2)}(k)_{\textrm{tors}}\subseteq\dots .$ In June 2011, in a correspondence with Langer and R\"ossler, Esnault asked whether this chain is \textit{eventually stationary}.
-An equivalent way to formulate the question is to ask whether the group of $k^\perf$-rational torsion points $A(k^{\perf})_{\tors}$ is a finite group, where $k^{\perf}$ is a perfect closure of $k$.
-As an application of Theorem \ref{intro:t1}, we give a positive answer to her question. \begin{theo}[Theorem \ref{perfect-p-tor:t}] If $A$ be an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k^{\mathrm{perf}})_{\mathrm{tors}}$ is finite. \end{theo}
+For an abelian variety $A$ over $k$ we write $\Tr_{k/\F}(A)$ for its \textit{$k/\F$-trace} (cf. \cite[§6]{Conrad}).
+Recall the classical Lang--Néron theorem (see \cite{LN} or \cite{Conrad}). \begin{theo}[Lang--Néron] If $A$ is an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k)$ is finitely generated. \end{theo} By Theorem \ref{Lang-Neron:t}, if we denote by $A^{(n)}$ the Frobenius twist of $A$ by the $p^n$-power Frobenius, we have a tower of finite groups $A(k)_{\textrm{tors}}\subseteq A^{(1)}(k)_{\textrm{tors}}\subseteq A^{(2)}(k)_{\textrm{tors}}\subseteq\dots .$ In June 2011, in a correspondence with Langer and R\"ossler, Esnault asked whether this chain is \textit{eventually stationary}.
+Since where $k^{\perf}$ is a perfect closure of $k$, an equivalent way to formulate the question is to ask whether the group of $k^\perf$-rational torsion points $A(k^{\perf})_{\tors}$ is a finite group.
+As an application of Theorem \ref{intro:t1}, we give a positive answer to her question. \begin{theo}[Theorem \ref{perfect-p-tor:t}] If $A$ is an abelian variety over $k$ such that $\Tr_{k/\F}(A)=0$, then the group $A(k^{\mathrm{perf}})_{\mathrm{tors}}$ is finite. \end{theo}